4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/4-Profile_Management/4-Profile_Management.md

 > **Note:**
-The activation lock bypass code must be requested before the device receives the [MDMOptions](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/3-MDM_Protocol/MDM_Protocol.html#//apple_ref/doc/uid/TP40017387-CH3-SW87) setting that enables Activation Lock.
+The activation lock bypass code must be requested before the device receives the [MDMOptions Sets Options Related to the MDM Protocol](https://developer.apple.com/library/content/documentation/Miscellaneous/Reference/MobileDeviceManagementProtocolRef/3-MDM_Protocol/MDM_Protocol.html#//apple_ref/doc/uid/TP40017387-CH3-SW87) setting that enables Activation Lock.
 If this sequence is not followed the user may lock the device before MDM installs the bypass, in which case the bypass code will not work.

 If a bypass code has never been created on the device, a new one is created when this query is received.
-Either way the bypass code is returned, if possible:
+If you have cleared the bypass code, or it has expired, the server will receive an error noting that the code has expired.
+The error code will be 12085.

 |Key|Type|Content|